 In addition, participants will take part in outreach activities in Hebron, Palestine.
 The participants themselves may be tasked with coming up with ideas for community-based outreach activities that will benefit the local Palestinian community in the city of Hebron.

 Examples of such activities include organizing educational workshops for Palestinian children and refugees.
-These workshops could cover topics such as conversational English lessons, English writing, CV/résumé writing, computer programing as well as many others.
-Whatever their skills, the Engage in Palestine is happy to work with participants to design educational workshops for the people of Palestine!
+These workshops could cover topics such as conversational English lessons, English writing, CV/résumé writing, computer programming, and many others.
+Whatever their skills, Engage in Palestine is happy to work with participants to design educational workshops for the people of Palestine!

 Specific Program Outline:

-• Understand the Palestinian / Israeli conflict at grass-roots level
+- Understand the Palestinian / Israeli conflict at the grass-roots level

 Who Would An Internship In Palestine Suit?

-The Excellence Center/Engage in Palestine in Hebron, Palestine was founded in June 2011.
+The Excellence Center/Engage in Palestine in Hebron, Palestine, was founded in June 2011.
 Since then, interns from all over the world have come to join our family in Hebron.
-Our interns have traveled from countries such as the USA, Germany, United Kingdom, Poland, The Netherlands, Switzerland, Australia, Japan, Canada and many more.
+Our interns have traveled from countries such as the USA, Germany, the United Kingdom, Poland, The Netherlands, Switzerland, Australia, Japan, Canada, and many more.

 In general, the Palestine and Israel in Context Internship is suitable for:

-• Everyone who is willing to help and make a difference in Palestine
+- Everyone willing to help and make a difference in Palestine

 Engage in Palestine welcomes individuals from all nationalities and backgrounds to apply for an internship in Palestine.
-The program is designed for people who would like to live in a dynamic place like Palestine while getting practical experience in their fields of interest and skills.
+The program is designed for people who want to live in a dynamic place like Palestine while getting practical experience in their fields of interest and skills.

 What Do You Need in Order to Intern in Palestine